esa-tu-darmstadt/tapasco/documentation/tapasco-features.md

 #### SFPPLUS
-The configuration for this feature can be found [here](sfpplus.md) The VCK5000 has two SFP+ Ports (0 - 1), the PRODESIGN HAWK provides four QSFP-DD Ports (0 - 3).
+The configuration for this feature can be found [here](sfpplus.md) The VCK5000 has two QSFP28 Ports (0 - 1), the PRODESIGN HAWK provides four QSFP-DD Ports (0 - 3).